YouYueHuang/SelfDrivingCarProjects/P3-Behavioral-Cloning/README.md

 ---
 In this project, deep neural networks and convolutional neural networks were applied to clone driving behavior.
 A model will be built with Keras to output a steering angle to an autonomous vehicle.

-A [simulator](https://github.com/udacity/self-driving-car-sim) from Udacity was used to steer a car around a track for data collection.
-The image data and steering angles was fed into a neural network model to drive the car autonomously around the track.

 ### Project goal
 ---
 The goals / steps of this project are the following: